browserengineering/book/book/accessibility.md

 =========

-Another useful visual change is using darker colors to help users who are extra sensitive to light, use their device at night, or just prefer a darker color scheme.
+Another useful visual change is using darker colors to help users who are extra sensitive to light use their device at night, or who just prefer a darker color scheme.
 This browser *dark mode* feature should switch both the browser chrome and the web page itself to use white text on a black background, and otherwise adjust background colors to